PhysicsX/Gstreamer-on-embedded-devices/README.md

 ```bash
 $ gst-launch-1.0 nvarguscamerasrc ! "video/x-raw(memory:NVMM),width=300, height=300, framerate=30/1, format=NV12" ! nvvidconv flip-method=1 ! nvegltransform ! nveglglessink -e
 ```
-To run the pi camera on the raspberry pi ( not forget to enable it first ) it is possible to use v4l2src element. v4l2src can be used to capture video from v4l2 devices, like webcams and tv cards.
+To run the pi camera on the raspberry pi (do not forget to enable it first ), it is possible to use v4l2src element. v4l2src can be used to capture video from v4l2 devices, like webcams and tv cards.
 ```bash
 $ gst-launch-1.0 v4l2src ! "video/x-raw,height=300,width=300,framerate=30/1" ! xvimagesink`
 ```
-As it is seen we used xvimagesink instead of ximagesink. -ximagesink supports rgb format, not yuv format; xvimagesink supports yuv and other formats.
+As it is seen, we used xvimagesink instead of ximagesink. -ximagesink supports RGB format, not YUV format; xvimagesink supports YUVand other formats.
 So xvimagesink can support more formats than the ximagesink. ( that means no need to use videoconvert with xvimagesink)

 To run the pi camera on the raspberry pi with rpicamsrc:
 First install the rpicamsrc